gauravn17/cse-15l-lab-reports/lab2.md

 For each of the screenshots the methods used are:

--the getPath() method, which returns the path of a URL.
+- the getPath() method, which returns the path of a URL.
--the contains() method, which checks if the path of the url contains a given string, and returns a boolean value.
+- the contains() method, which checks if the path of the url contains a given string, and returns a boolean value.
--the getQuery() method, which returns the query of the URL( the portion of the URL after '?q=') -the split() method, which in this case helps create an array of strings split by the character '='.
+- the getQuery() method, which returns the query of the URL( the portion of the URL after '?q=')
+- the split() method, which in this case helps create an array of strings split by the character '='.
 - the equals() method, which checks if the first element of the string array equals "s".